LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

    symbol in the sample code represents the terminal prompt.
 The symbol is NOT part of the commands.

+**Control and Pilot**: Both of you need to complete steps 1 - 6 on your own machines.

 #.
 In the terminal, navigate to your development folder.
 Enter the following 3
    commands to create a new project.
 Replace ``-ROLE`` with your part in this studio, either ``-pilot`` or ``-control``.